Shaukat Khanum Memorial Cancer Hospital and Research Centre: History

-Designing and execution of the master plan was overseen by Dr. Nausherwan K. Burki (MB, PhD, FRCP, FCPS, FCCP) of the University of Kentucky Medical Center, Lexington, Kentucky, in collaboration with an international team of cancer physicians and research workers.
+Designing and execution of the master plan was overseen by Khan's cousin, Dr. Nausherwan K. Burki of the University of Kentucky Medical Center, Lexington, Kentucky, in collaboration with an international team of cancer physicians and research workers.
 Designing and architectural services were provided by Arrasmith, Judd & Rapp, Architects in Health Planning of Louisville, Kentucky, USA.
 Architectural details were handled by Messrs.
 Nayyar Ali Dada & Associates of Lahore.
 Local engineering was performed by Messrs.
 Progressive Consultants, Lahore.
-The hospital land was state owned land and the use was approved by Former Prime Minister Nawaz Sharif.
-Ground was broken in April 1991 and the Former Prime Minister Sharif attended the opening ceremony on 29 December 1994.
+The hospital land was state owned land, and the use was approved by former Prime Minister Nawaz Sharif.
+Ground was broken in April 1991, and the former Prime Minister Sharif attended the opening ceremony on 29 December 1994.

-Since its opening, Shaukat Khanum Memorial Cancer Hospital, Lahore has received local and international recognition, including the Joint Commission International's Gold Seal of Approval and the World Health Organization's UAE Foundation Prize.
+Since its opening, Shaukat Khanum Memorial Cancer Hospital, Lahore, has received local and international recognition, including the Joint Commission International's Gold Seal of Approval and the World Health Organization's UAE Foundation Prize.

-In 1992, Bollywood legend Amitabh Bachchan, Mick Jagger of The Rolling Stones, Peter Gabriel, Vinod Khanna, Elizabeth Hurley, and Nusrat Fateh Ali Khan came together for the Shaukat Khanum Appeal Concert.
+In 1992, Bollywood actor Amitabh Bachchan, Mick Jagger of The Rolling Stones, Peter Gabriel, Vinod Khanna, Elizabeth Hurley, and Nusrat Fateh Ali Khan came together for the Shaukat Khanum Appeal Concert.
 In the 1990s, Diana, Princess of Wales, visited the hospital alongside her friend Jemima Khan and her two sons.